runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ## Part 3
 ![Input Requirements](assets/images/tutorials/tutorial_processing_gpt2/input.png)

 Next, we'll setup up a function so that our sketch can send the input of the text box to Runway.
 Runway is expecting json with a prompt (the text we're sending) and a seed number.
-Here, we set the address that Runway will recieve the message on to `query`.
+Here, we set the address that Runway will receive the message on to `query`.
 We'll then create a new json object and add the text from our text field to the json object.
 The GPT-2 model also requires a seed number.
 The seed will determine how "creative" the text is (how closely it aligns to the training data), with 1 being the most creative and 0.01 the least creative. after `json_message.setString("prompt", theText);` and  `json_message.setInt("seed", 1);` we should have a json object that looks like this `{"prompt" : "the text you input", "seed" : "1" }`.
 We'll convert the json object to a string and send it to Runway via `oscP5.send(myMessage, myBroadcastLocation); `

 ```java
 //send the text from ou interface to RunwayML